 Please note that the division of feminine, masculine, and gender-neutral colors is rather nominal.
 Colors come in so many tints and shades.
 So, if you strongly dislike dark green, you may love mint.
-There are no universally appropriate shades, yet some generalizations are possible.
+There are no universally appropriate shades, yet some generalizations are possible

 Here is a brief recap of colors loved by women.

 Color studies say that women prefer soft over bright colors.
-Does it mean that coworking for women should be all soft pastels or royal purples?
+Does it mean that a coworking space for women should be all soft pastels or royal purples?
 No way!
 You should involve many more factors in selecting hues.
 Gender is only one consideration.
 Remember that a color that successfully targets young women in the USA turns into failure in Germany.